Vice President of Honduras: Functions and duties

-The only constitutional duty of the vice presidents involves performing the functions of the president in their absence, usually due to incapacitation (one of the vice presidents is selected by the president to serve in the role on an temporary basis until the president's return).
-If the absence is considered to be permanent, then one of the three vicepresidents, selected by the National Congress, will fulfill the functions of the president until the end of the term.
-If all the vicepresidents are absent, the president of the National Congress takes over as acting president, and if the president of the National Congress is also absent then the president of the Supreme Court will become acting president until the end of the term.
+The only constitutional duty of the vice presidents is to perform the functions of the president in their absence (one of the vice presidents is selected by the president to serve in the role on a temporary basis until the president's return).
+If the absence or incapacitation is considered to be permanent, then one of the three vice presidents, selected by the National Congress, will fulfill the functions of the president until the end of the term.
+If all the vice presidents are absent, the president of the National Congress takes over as acting president, and if the president of the National Congress is also absent then the president of the Supreme Court becomes acting president until the end of the term.

 Vice presidents are eligible to be impeached by the National Congress for poor performance or misconduct.
 Vice presidents are also not allowed to remain outside the country for more than 15 days without the permission of the National Congress.